 - 1 1/2 cups water, 100°F (but start with 1 1/4 cups and add more as necessary)

-- 2 tablespoons olive oil, +2 teaspoons
+- 2 tablespoons olive oil, +2 teaspoons to grease edges of bowl where the dough will rise.

 Directions